 b.
 The authority of the Bible:

-- Isa 8:20 To the teaching and to the testimony!
-If they will not speak according to this word, it is because they have no dawn.
+- Isaiah 8:20 – To the law and to the testimony!
+If they do not speak according to this word, it is because they have no dawn.

 c.
 The necessity of the Bible:

 - 2 Timothy 3:15 – and that from childhood you have known the sacred writings which are able to give you the wisdom that leads to salvation through faith which is in Christ Jesus.